 Truth in that regard remains paramount.
 Even though a person is required in the public interest to appear and testify as to matters of public importance before a tribunal of inquiry, those giving evidence are still obliged to be witnesses of truth.
 If a person has engineered a situation unfairly or deceitfully which results in public expense of a tribunal of inquiry, that fact should be capable of being reflected in a costs order.
 Where a person makes serious and unjustifiable allegations against another party to the tribunal, an order as between those parties may be made, allowing also for an order, if appropriate, in a proportionate way against the Minister for Finance."

+You will no doubt be familiar with the third interim report of the tribunal.
 In relation to whether or not your client co-operated with the tribunal by telling the truth, the following would appear to be relevant: